kasprowski/tutorial2019/README.md

 # tutorial2019
-Code used during a tutorial Deep Leaning in the Eye Tracking World
+The code used during a tutorial Deep Leaning in the Eye Tracking World